syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 {% endhighlight %}

-* The `endpointBehaviors` contain all the behaviors for an endpoint.
+* The `endpointBehaviors` contains all the behaviors for an endpoint.
 You can link each endpoint to its respective behavior only using the `name` property.
 In the following code example, `WebApplication2.wcf.OlapChartServiceAspNetAjaxBehavior` refers to the **OlapChartService** class under the namespace **WebApplication2.wcf** in **OlapChartService.svc.cs** file, which is the appropriate behavior for the endpoint.

 {% highlight xml %}